kpedro88/Analysis/README.md

 ```
 root -b -l -q 'MakeAllDCsyst.C+(0,"root://cmseos.fnal.gov//store/user/lpcsusyhad/SusyRA2Analysis2015/Skims/Run2ProductionV10")'
 ```
-This macro calls the macro `KPlotDriverDCsyst.C`, which is a modification of the macro from the previous section that includes extra input arguments to specify the list of input samples and the name and direction of the systematic variation (up or down).

 To check specific systematics or contaminations, there are extra arguments.
 E.g., to check only the PDF uncertainty and no contaminations:
 ```